tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

 life of OS/8, by which time lowercase terminals were much more common than at the beginning of OS/8's lifetime.

-The examples in the [U/W FOCAL Manual][uwfm] are given in all-uppercase, which means there is no reason you would immediately understand how U/W FOCAL deals with lowercase input, having no examples to build a mental model from.
+The examples in [the Manual][uwfm] are given in all-uppercase, which means there is no reason you would immediately understand how U/W FOCAL deals with lowercase input, having no examples to build a mental model from.
 If you just guess, chances are that you will be wrong sooner or later, because U/W FOCAL's behavior in this area can be surprising!

 The two main rules to keep in mind are: